Get Involved/Parish Ministries

 BAPTISM PREPARATION CATECHIST TEAM

 Catechists who prepare the parents of infant children through education and reflection for a proper understanding and reception of the sacrament of baptism.
 They may be present to welcome and orient families upon arrival at church for baptisms.
-The catechist team plans a yearly luncheon on the Feast of the Baptism of the Lord in early January for adults and families with children baptized during the previous calendar year.

 CHRISTIAN INITIATION OF ADULTS (RCIA) TEAM (In partnership with Queen of Angels)

 RCIA stands for the Rite of Christian Initiation of Adults.
 It is the process through which persons join or complete their initiation into the Catholic Church.
-The RCIA Team are dedicated adults who assist the RCIA instructor, Deacon Jerry Carpenter, by acting as a mentor, guide and instructor for those exploring baptism in the Church or those coming in to full communion with the Church.
-They assist those preparing to enter or return to the Catholic Church through an extended period of inquiry, instruction and formation.
+The RCIA Team are dedicated adults who assist the RCIA instructor, Deacon Jerry Carpenter, by acting as a mentor, guide and instructor for those exploring baptism in the Church or those coming into full communion with the Church.
+They assist those preparing to enter or return to the Catholic Church through an extended period of inquiry, instruction, and formation.

 ADULT FAITH FORMATION

 Opportunities for formation offer participants an exploration of the core elements of Catholic faith and practice— providing a deeper initiation into a Catholic way of life.
 It will do so in a way that is accessible to adults and relates to their life experiences, helping them to form a Christian conscience and to live their lives in the world as faithful disciples of Jesus Christ.
 They also consider various current events and cultural trends in light of the moral teaching of the Church.
-Offerings include: local fall and spring formation courses, lenten study series, participation in diocesan events, MBSR courses (Mindfulness Based Stress Reduction), and parent meetings with study segments for parents of children in sacramental preparation.
+Offerings include: local fall formation courses, lenten study series, participation in diocesan events, MBSR courses (Mindfulness Based Stress Reduction), and parent meetings with study segments for parents of children in sacramental preparation.
 Volunteers for this ministry can be men and women in good standing who assist the Faith Formation Director and pastor in planning and managing spiritual formation activities.

 MINDFULNESS BASED STRESS REDUCTION